 Below we have gathered some of the latest and most important sustainability regulations and standards to be aware of:

-*Please note this list was last updated in October 2023.
+*Please note this list was last updated in April 2025.
 It is not exhaustive and we welcome any key items that we may have missed.

-Paris Agreement - The Paris Agreement, adopted in 2015, is a landmark international accord that aims to limit global warming to well below 2 degrees Celsius above pre-industrial levels.
+- The Paris Agreement, adopted in 2015, is a landmark international accord that aims to limit global warming to well below 2 degrees Celsius above pre-industrial levels.
 It requires countries to regularly update their climate action plans and make efforts to reduce greenhouse gas emissions.
 Learn more

-Sustainable Development Goals (SDGs) -The United Nations has established 17 Sustainable Development Goals, covering areas like poverty, hunger, clean water, and climate action.
-These were a replacement for the previous Millennium Development Goals (MDCs) which had 2015 as their target date.
+- SDGs - The United Nations has established 17 Sustainable Development Goals, covering areas like poverty, hunger, clean water, and climate action.
+These were a replacement for the previous Millennium Development Goals (MDGs) which had 2015 as their target date.
 Organisations worldwide are encouraged to align their practices with these goals.
 Learn more

 Global Reporting Initiative (GRI) - An autonomous international body that facilitates uniform reporting, thereby assisting organisations in satisfying stakeholder demands for comparable data.
 The GRI Standards are designed to empower organisations to produce comprehensive reports concerning their influence on sustainable development.
 Learn more